 Job Title: Postdoctoral Researcher

 Grade: Research Fellow I, Grade 7

 School: Life Sciences

 Location: Life Sciences; JMS building

-Responsible to: Principal Investigator through to Head of School the School and University.
+Responsible to: Principal Investigator through to Head of School

 Direct reports: n/a

-Key contacts: Members of research group, members of faculty within position.
+Key contacts: Members of research group, members of faculty within the School and University.

+Role description: Research Fellow I is an early career-grade research position.
 Post-holders will be expected to contribute to the work of the research team, and also to develop their research skills with support from more experienced members of staff.